tlklein/f1-prediction-app/README.md

 - `npm install`
 - `npm install next`

-3. Create a .env.locall file from the env.example.txt file
+3. Create a .env.local file from the env.example.txt file.
+Don't edit the text file, run the command first then change the .env.local file and leave the env.example.txt file blank.
 - `cp env.example.txt .env.local`

 4. Add the required environment variables to the `.env.local` file.